 \section{Introduction}

-Nowadays, dark matter (DM) is one of the most elusive problems in modern astrophysics and cosmology, dominating diverse phenomena from rotation curves in galaxy dynamics \cite{Rubin2001} to large scale structure in the Universe \cite{PlanckCollaboration2013,FW,Diaferio:2008jy}.
-As we mentioned, different observations corroborate its existence, being one of the most significative, that which comes from density profiles and its relation with the velocity rotation of galaxies.
-In this vein, a natural explanation for this problem is adopt DM as a mechanism to generate a density profile and stabilize spiral galaxies, providing with a weak interacting matter distribution component to explain the observed rotation curves.
-Thus, the corresponding rotation velocities of galaxies can be explained with several empirical density profiles models based for example on N-body simulations like Navarro-Frenk-White (NFW) \cite{NFW} or by phenomenological models like pseudo isothermal (PISO) \cite{piso}, Burkert \cite{Burkert}, Einasto \cite{Einasto}, among others \cite{Dehnen}.
-Always having in mind that these profiles have their advantages and disadvantages\footnote{ see for example in \cite{Navarro1997,*Subramanian2000,*Salucci}, the issues about how the halo profiles are denser and cuspier than those inferred observationally}, remarking that none of them has the last word until now and the conundrum still insurmountable.
+Nowadays, dark matter (DM) is one of the most elusive components in modern astrophysics and cosmology, observed in several phenomena, from rotation curves in galaxy dynamics \cite{Rubin2001} to large scale structure in the Universe \cite{,FW,Diaferio:2008jy,Aghanim:2018}.
+Additionally, DM is confirmed in the Cosmic Microwave Background Radiation (CMB) \cite{Aghanim:2018}, having percentages around $\sim29\%$ of the total components.
+Moreover, the addition of a cold dark matter component and its analysis with computational simulations is in agreement with the knowledge of structure formation at large scales and the observed distribution of structures \cite{Springel:2005nw,Sawala:2015cdf}.

-Despite to propose several empirical models of the density profile in galaxies, as far as we know, the microscopic nature of DM remains as a mystery.
-However in literature, many mechanism propose a plethora of ideas in order to explain DM and its possible relation with the density profiles in galaxies, always having in mind that DM problem is broader than galactic rotation curves.
+The assumption of a DM halo generates the stability of the galactic structure and a compatibility with the observed velocity rotation at large radius.
+Thus, the corresponding rotation velocities of the galaxies can be described by several empirical density profiles, based for example, on N-body simulations like the Navarro-Frenk-White (NFW) \cite{NFW} profile or by phenomenological models such as pseudo isothermal (PISO) \cite{piso}, Burkert \cite{Burkert}, Einasto \cite{Einasto}, scalar field dark matter (SFDM) \cite{Hernandez-Almada:2017mtm}, among other \cite{Dehnen}.
+However, each of these models has its advantages and disadvantages\footnote{See for example in Ref. \cite{Navarro1997,*Subramanian2000,*Salucci}, where the halo profiles are more dense and more pronounced than those inferred observationally.}, proving that there is not yet a definitive model.